 Transformation

-The Scottish Building Standards Hub (SBSH) supports digital transformation through its Digital Transformation Unit (DTU).
-This 'digital hub', being the communications and strategy conduit between stakeholders and verifiers, also supports the work of Local Authority Building Standards Scotland (LABSS) Digital Delivery Group (DDG).
-The DTU further supports the Scottish Government Building Standards Division Digital Transformation Team's transformation strategy and contributes to national digital transformational matters.
+The Scottish Building Standards Hub (SBSH) supports transformation by being the communications and strategy conduit between stakeholders and verifiers and also supports the work of Local Authority Building Standards Scotland (LABSS) Digital Delivery Group (DDG).
+The SBSH further supports the Scottish Government Building Standards Division Digital Transformation Team's transformation strategy and contributes to national digital transformational matters.

-The SBSH, through its Operational Partnership Unit (OPU) assists building warrant delivery by facilitating workload sharing between local authority verifiers in the assessment of building warrant applications.
+The SBSH, through an operational partnership arrangement can also assist building warrant delivery by facilitating workload sharing between local authority verifiers in the assessment of building warrant applications.

-The OPU expands the idea, and facilitates expanded operational partnerships through its wider engagement with industry.
+The SBSH also facilitates expanded operational partnerships through its wider engagement with industry.

-The Digital Transformation Unit (DTU) within the SBSH is the communications and strategy conduit between stakeholders and verifiers, it supports the Building Standards Division’s Digital Transformation Team’s digital strategy and LABSS Digital Delivery Group (DDG).
+The SBSH is the communications and strategy conduit between stakeholders and verifiers in relation to digital transformational matters, it supports the Building Standards Division’s Digital Transformation Team’s digital strategy and LABSS Digital Delivery Group (DDG).
 It interacts with key stakeholders and experts to promote a co-ordinated approach to transformational matters.

 LABSS Digital Delivery Group (LABSS DDG) is the operational group delivering change within local authorities as well as the forum for local issues to be raised and considered nationally.